bloominstituteoftechnology/java-sampleemps/sampleemps_data_modeling/README.md

 ![Image of Database Layout](../sampleemps-db.png)

-Using the provided seed data, the given endpoint will product the stated output.
-Expand each endpoint to see it correct output.
+Using the provided seed data, the given endpoint will produce the stated output.
+Expand each endpoint to see it's correct output.
 Due to the random nature of using Javafaker, your actual output will probably vary!!!

 <details>
 <summary>http://localhost:2019/employees/employees</summary>